• Skip to main content

 • Make it veggie-packed: you can use this pomodoro sauce as a base and incorporate cooked zucchini, carrots, leafy greens, mushrooms, onions and so much more.
 Dried herbs would also add some more flavor.

-• Make it higher-in-protein: add some tofu, cooked lentils or tempeh for a healthy chewy bite, but also to make it more filling and hearty.
+• Make it higher in protein: add some tofu, cooked lentils or tempeh for a healthy chewy bite, but also to make it more filling and hearty.

 Penne pomodoro serving suggestions